 So instead of preventing it, you will facilitate it and make it worse.

 And this will cause some other problems as well.

-I think that this believe comes from a study that looked at flexing the spine and what happend with the intervertebral disc.
+This belief comes from a study that looked at flexing the spine and what happened with the intervertebral disc.

-In this study it showed that flexing the spine caused a herniated disc eventually.
+This study showed that flexing the spine caused a herniated disc eventually.

 But what they did was flexing the spine 80.000 times at a rate of 1 time per second.